tlswg/tls13-spec/draft-ietf-tls-tls13.md

 change should be discussed on the TLS mailing list.

-The primary goal of TLS is to provide a secure channel between two communicating peers.
-Specifically, the channel should provide the following properties:
+The primary goal of TLS is to provide a secure channel between two communicating peers; the only requirement from the underlying transport is a reliable data stream.
+Specifically, the secure channel should provide the following properties:

 - Authentication: The server side of the channel is always